Fano varieties with large Seshadri constants in positive characteristic

 We now outline the proof of these theorems.
-Let $\sigma:Y\rightarrow X$ be the blowup of $X$ at $x$ with exceptional divisor $E$ and consider $D=\sigma^*L-\epsilon(L,x)E$.
-In characteristic zero, the proof in \cite{lz16} goes by analyzing the morphism defined by $|mD|$ $(m\gg0)$.
+Let $\sigma:Y\rightarrow X$ be the blowup of $X$ at $x$ with exceptional divisor $E$ and consider $D=\sigma^*L-\epsilon(L,x)E$ where $L=-(K_X+\Delta)$ as in Theorem \ref{thm:Pn}.
+In characteristic zero, the proof of Theorem \ref{thm:char 0}(1) in \cite{lz16} goes by analyzing the morphism defined by $|mD|$ $(m\gg0)$.
 To adapt it to positive characteristic, we need to prove that $\epsilon(L,x)\in\bQ$ and that $D$ is semiample (which are somewhat obvious over $\bC$).
-We first show in \S \ref{sec:f-reg} that our assumption on Seshadri constant implies the global F-regularity of the pair $(Y,\Delta)$, which suffices to conclude that $\epsilon(L,x)\in\bQ$, as it is essentially a consequence of Kodaira vanishing on $Y$ by the argument in \cite[Proposition 1.1]{bs}.
-The semiample-ness of $D$ is a bit more complicated and a key step is given by Lemma \ref{lem:basept} (based on the ideas of \cite{bpf}) on the base locus of adjoint divisors.
-Once this is done, Theorem \ref{thm:Pn} follows from the same argument in \cite{lz16} while Theorem \ref{thm:=n} (resp.
+Our observation (Corollary \ref{cor:=n->F-reg}) here is that the assumption on Seshadri constant actually implies the global $F$-regularity of the pair $(Y,\Delta)$ and this suffices to conclude the rationality of $\epsilon(L,x)$, which is essentially a consequence of Kodaira vanishing on $Y$ by the argument in \cite[Proposition 1.1]{bs}.
+On the other hand, the semiample-ness of $D$ is a slightly delicate application of the methods in \cite{bpf} and the key step is given by Lemma \ref{lem:basept} on the base locus of adjoint divisors.
+Once this is done, Theorem \ref{thm:Pn} almost follows from the same argument in \cite{lz16} while Theorem \ref{thm:=n} (resp.
 Theorem \ref{thm:n^n}) reduces to the classification in positive characteristic of varieties containing a projective space in the smooth locus (resp.
 Gorenstein conic bundles in the sense of Definition \ref{def:Gor_cb} containing the projective space as a double section) under certain conditions.
-These two topics are treated in \S \ref{sec:contain_Pn} and \S \ref{sec:conic_bundle} respectively.
-Finally we finish the proof of the main theorems in \S \ref{sec:pf}.
+These two topics are treated in \S \ref{sec:contain_Pn} and \S \ref{sec:conic_bundle} respectively and they combine to give the proof of the Theorem \ref{thm:Pn}, \ref{thm:=n} and \ref{thm:n^n} in \S \ref{sec:pf-1}.